ankurk91/wp-google-map/readme.md

 - - -

 ## Thanks & Contribution
-- Google, for its awasome API.
+- Google, for its awasome map API.
 - Stackoverflow.com, to made devs' life easy.
 - Sitepoint.com, for starter guide to WP plugin development.
 - Wordpress.org, for their Open Source approach.